suesslin/luki.github.io/_posts/2018-02-04-imitating-haskells-list-pattern.markdown

 date:   2018-02-04 13:43:00 +0100
 categories: programming haskell swift
 ---
+## Note
+Before reading, note that prior knowledge of Haskell or functional programming is not required.

+## Article
 Recently, I’ve been looking into Haskell and particularly one feature appealed to me while using it, which is (x:xs) in the pattern matching of lists, where x is the current element, the so called ‘head’, and xs the rest of the list, the so called ‘tail’.
 Here is an example of writing a length method for lists in Haskell:

 {% highlight haskell %}